sayanroy44617/Infrastructure-Helper/docs/Kubernetes/kubernetes.md

 ### 3.1 What is a ReplicaSet?
 A **ReplicaSet** ensures that a specified number of pod replicas are running at any given time.

+Replica set provides us a way to handle the situation whenever a pod in your node fails , using it we can make sure a new pod gets created whenever the pod is down , or suppose you want scaling then replica set gives us a way to add new

 ### 3.2 Scaling a ReplicaSet
 There are two ways to scale the number of replicas:
 ```sh